senseiwells/ServerReplay/README.md

     - The chunks will also not be loaded by the recorder (like, for example, [PCRC](https://github.com/Fallen-Breath/PCRC)).
     - The recorder can skip periods of time that the area is unloaded.
 - The ability to record individual players.
-  - Players aren't required to install replay mod.
+  - Players aren't required to install replay mod or flashback.
   - You can record all POVs at once.
   - Recordings can be automated using the configuration.
 - Recordings can be started at anytime by operators (or anyone with permissions).